EmilRamsvik/Digital-Garden/docs/Personal.md

 - [Awesome Digital Gardens](https://github.com/kyrose/awesome-digital-gardens)
 # Thoughts
 - I want to experiment with randomizing the daily entries, maybe creating a list of enhancements and articles I want to write about, themes, or others.
-- One particular fear I have is a lot of double entries, where I write the same thing over and over again.
+- One particular fear I have is a lot of double entries, where I write the same thing repeatedly.
 - Working on this one step at a time is quite fun, and reduces the stress of finishing up.
 - I want the digital garden to be a place where I enjoy writing and filling in.
 It should be a pleasant experience.
 -  I want to share this with the world, but only when it is large enough to be useful.
 - Articles that are not finished are not marked as finished in the header so that I can do some sort of differentiation between articles.
 One thing I would like to do is work with [dataview](https://github.com/blacksmithgu/obsidian-dataview) and use it to create an unfinished table so that I can use that to finish up unfinished articles.
-- Obsidian has a lot of ways of publishing the notes, but it does cost a lot.
-- The more I work on my digital garden, the more I appreciate limiting the templates to the bare minimum.
-All my templates have gradually been made more concise and less obtuse.
-This makes it much more easy to write things in small batches.
-- Properties are awesome, but you should strive to keep them simple.
-However, do not despair, it is quite easy to make simple scripts to add properties to the YAML properties that you can use to update multiple files together.
-Also, here, the templater plugin and templates are your friends.